 Below is a list of questions that you should consider when deciding what is the best braid for bass fishing.
 After all, we want a reliable line that will winch that 10lb monster bass in.
 So let’s face it, we don’t want our line to snap.
 Sometimes it’s inevitable that you’re going to get a break.
 This could occur if that bass wraps your line around a rock, post or groin.
 Believe me, I have had all freak in 3, but that is fishing.

 So answer let’s some of those questions.

 - Do I need a braided fishing line?

 - Do you need a leader when fishing with braid?

 - How do I tie braid to mono fishing line?

-- How do they make braided fishing line?
+- How do they make braided fishing lines?

-- What is the best way to cut braided fishing line?
+- What is the best way to cut braided fishing lines?

-- How do you spool braided fishing line?
+- How do you spool braided fishing lines?

 - How long does fishing braid last?